-Windows is against my religion.
-The last time I generated Windows binaries was for version 2.14.
-YOu can download Installer.2_14.Windows.zip from SimTK.org.
+Michal Maly has created a wonderful MMB 3.4 binary release, see the separate minitutorial distribution.
+You download the that can much Installer.2_14.Windows.zip from SimTK.org.
 Find it in Windows Explorer (a Windows Explorer window probably opened automatically when you downloaded the package).
-Right-click on Installer.2_14.Windows.zip and click on "Extract to the specified folder" in the mouse menu.
-In the "Destination path," type "C:\Users\Installer.2_14.Windows", or some other path of your choice.
+Right-click on Installer.2_14.Windows.zip and click on "Extract to the specified folder" in the mouse In the "Destination path," menu.
+"C:\Users\Installer.2_14.Windows", or some other path of your choice.
 Don't extract it in "Program Files," because on some Windows flavors this directory does not allow writing output files.